Gearhungry logo.

 Cons

-CHECK PRICE ON AMAZON
+BUY ON AMAZON

 NETGEAR GS308 8-Port Gigabit Ethernet Unmanaged Switch

 If you’re looking for an affordable ethernet switch, the NETGEAR GS308 is one of the most popular on the market.
-With over 11,000 five-star reviews, it’s one of the best products on this list to live with on a day-to-day basis.
+With over 11,000 five-star reviews, it’s one of the best products on this list to use on a day-to-day basis.
 The reason it’s so popular is that it’s affordable and doesn’t require any complicated setup.
 Just plug it in and enjoy an uninterrupted connection for your devices.

 The NETGEAR GS308 has eight 10/100/1G ethernet ports, allowing you to plug multiple devices into your router.
 It features plug-and-play technology, so you don’t have to configure it or upload any software before you get started.
 Plus, it’s easy to mount to your desktop or even to the wall.
 We also like the fact that it comes with a three-year limited warranty, so you can trust the durability of the housing and connectors.
+Overall, a solid affordable Ethernet switch with enough ports for all your devices.

 Key Features:

-Eight Gigaports
+8 Gigaports

-Plug and play
+Plug and play configuration

 Desktop or wall mountable